How does Jay Teach AP World History?

 On to the next chapter, vocab, lecture, document analysis, Free Response practice (always in class) and then a 2 chapter test (no quiz this time).
 About 25 AP-style MCQs (25 mins) and 1 Short Answer Question.
 (12 mins).
 Don't stuff your tests with 50 or more MCQs.
 That's overkill.

 What about DBQ's and Long Essays?
-We practice Short Answer Questions first, then move to the DBQ.
+We practice Short Answer Questions, at the start of the year, during the first chapter, then move to the DBQ.
 Tackle it in chunks; don't overwhelm the poor kids.
-We don't spend much time practicing LEQs because it's really a DBQ without the documents, so if you can DBQ, you can LEQ.
+I don't spend much time practicing LEQs because it's really a DBQ without the docs, so if you can DBQ, you can LEQ.

 This system works well for my sophomores: 90%+ pass rate every year.